spiceai/docs/spiceaidocs/content/en/concepts/_index.md

 ### Period

-A period is the total span of time that is considered when training.
+A period is the total span of time that is considered for a pod.
 The end of the data stream that Spice.ai will look at is the `epoch` + `period`.

 ### Interval